Hyrtwol/Mimir/readme.md

 		If not set, the default max error count is 36

 	-foreign-error-procedures
-		States that the error procedues used in the runtime are defined in a separate translation unit
+		States that the error procedures used in the runtime are defined in a separate translation unit

 	-ignore-vs-search
 		[Windows only]